2026 Alaska State Tax Deadlines

 Permanent Fund Dividend (PFD) considerations

 Alaska's Permanent Fund Dividend affects residency calculations and may have implications for Individuals moving to or from Alaska.
-The PFD is generally not subject to Alaska state income tax, as Alaska does not have a state income tax; however, it is subject to federal income taxation.
+The PFD is generally not subject to Alaska State income tax, as Alaska does not have an Individual income tax; however, it is subject to federal income taxation.

 • Local sales taxes (varies by municipality)